zora-san/ComputerOrg_AssemblyLang/Honors/ARM.md

     .global _start

 _start:
-    ldr r1, =var1      @ load var1 into r1
+    ldr r1, =var1      @ load var1 into r1 (ldr = load register)
-    ldr r2, [r1]        @ load the value at memory location var1 into r2
-    ldr r3, =var2      @ load var2 into r3
+    ldr r2, [r1]        @ load the value at memory location var1 into r2 (use brackets to access mem location) ldr r3, =var2      @ load var2 into r3
     ldr r4, [r3]        @ load the value at memory location var2 into r4
-    add r5, r2, r4      @ add var1 and var2, result in r5
+    add r5, r2, r4      @ add var1 and var2, result in r5 (result first, additions after)

-    ldrb r6, =var3     @ load var3 into r6 (using byte load)
-    ldrb r7, [r6]       @ load the value at memory location var3 into r7 (using byte load)
-    mul r5, r5, r7      @ multiply var1+var2 by var3
+    ldrb r6, =var3     @ load var3 into r6 (using load register byte, specifically for loading a single byte from                         @ memory to register) ldrb r7, [r6]       @ load the value at memory location var3 into r7 (using byte load) mul r5, r5, r7      @ multiply var1+var2 by var3